maramzak1/AI-Project1/README.md

 Python 3.10+
 PyTorch 2.0+
 Flutter 3.13+
-Ollama (for local inference of Llama3)
+Ollama (for local inference of Llama3 and Gemma 3)
 NVIDIA GPU (CUDA 12.1 recommended)
 ```